milvus-io/milvus-docs/site/en/getstarted/cluster/install_cluster-helm.md

 ---
 id: install_cluster-helm.md
 label: Helm
 related_key: Kubernetes
 order: 1
 group: install_cluster-docker.md
 summary: Learn how to install Milvus cluster on Kubernetes.
 ---

-# Install Milvus Cluster

-{{fragments/installation_guide_cluster.md}}

 {{tab}}

+# Install Milvus Cluster with Helm

+This topic introduces how to deploy a Milvus cluster with Helm on Kubernetes.

+## Prerequisites
+[Check the requirements for hardware and software](prerequisite-helm.md) prior to your installation.

-We recommend installing Milvus on Kubernetes with minikube. minikube has a dependency on default storageclass when installed.
+We recommend installing Milvus on Kubernetes with minikube. minikube has a dependency on default StorageClass when installed.
 Check the dependency by running the following command.
-Other installation methods requires manual configuration of the storageclass.
-See [Change the Default Storageclass](https://kubernetes.io/docs/tasks/administer-cluster/change-default-storage-class/) for more information.
+Other installation methods requires manual configuration of the StorageClass.
+See [Change the default StorageClass](https://kubernetes.io/docs/tasks/administer-cluster/change-default-storage-class/) for more information.

 ```
 $ kubectl get sc